mbuesch/letmein/CONFIGURATION.md

 Therefore, the resource identifier shall not be considered to be secret.
 Please pick any number that makes sense for your environment, but ensure that it is not secret.

-The `port` is the TCP port number that this resource represents.
+The `port` is the TCP/UDP port number that this resource represents.
 It can be any port number between 0 and 65535.
 When this resource is successfully authenticated from a knocking client, the port number will be opened in the firewall.
 Only ports for which a resource has been configured here are knock-able.

+By default the port will only be opened for TCP.
+If you want TCP+UDP or UDP only, then specify this as flags in the resource.
+See examples below.

 A resource can optionally be restricted to one or multiple `users`.
 If the `users` list is not given, then the resource is unrestricted and any successfully authenticated user can knock it open.